GPlates: GPlates Python Binding

 The GPlates Python library (pyGPlates) enables access to GPlates functionality via the Python programming language.
 It allows users to use GPlates in a programmatic way and aims to provide more flexibility than the GPlates desktop interface can offer.
 The pyGPlates is available on Conda (conda-forge channel).
 The latest pyGPlates release is 0.36 which was released on 06 May, 2022.

 GPlates Web Service

 The GPlates Web Service was built upon pygplates.
 It allows users to access the GPlates functionalities via Internet.
 The GPlates Web Service has been containerized.
 Users can deploy the Docker container locally to enhance performance and data security.

 GPlately

 The GPlately Python library is a high-level encapsulation of pygplates and PlateTectonicTools.
 It was created to accelerate the spatio-temporal data analysis.
 GPlately is available on PyPI and Conda (conda-forge channel).
-The latest GPlately release is 1.3.0 which was released on 22 December, 2023.
+The latest stable GPlately release is 2.0.0 which was released on 14 July, 2024.